First Republic Bank (FRC) Shares Down Despite Recent Market Volatility

-First Republic Bank (NYSE: FRC)’s stock price has decreased by -5.30 compared to its previous closing price of 122.07. however, the company has experienced a -6.02% decrease in its stock price over the last five trading days.
-The Wall Street Journal reported on 11/07/22 that Rising Rates Help Some Banks More Than Others
+First Republic Bank (NYSE: FRC)’s stock price has decreased by -14.84 compared to its previous closing price of 96.01. but the company has seen a -33.65% decline in its stock price over the last five trading sessions.
+The Wall Street Journal reported 24 min ago that First Republic Gets Additional Funding From Fed, JPMorgan

 Is It Worth Investing in First Republic Bank (NYSE: FRC) Right Now?